im-tomu/fomu-flash/README.md

 The only pins that are required are 5V, GND, CRESET, SPI_MOSI, SPI_MISO, SPI_CLK, and SPI_CS.

+The Pi's hardware SPI interface must be enabled in the kernel- use `raspi-config` or add `dtparam=spi=on` to `/boot/config.txt` and reboot before using.
 You can improve performance by attaching SPI_IO2 and SPI_IO3 and running `fomu-flash` in quad/qpi mode by specifying `-t 4` or `-t q`.

 You can get serial interaction by connecting the UART pins, but they are not necessary for flashing.